KratosMultiphysics/GiDInterface/README.md

 The interface of Kratos with [GiD](http://www.gidhome.com).

 If you need the latest release, launch your GiD, navigate to Data > Problemtype > Internet retrieve and download Kratos there.
+Available for Linux.
+Windows, and macOS.
 If you need the developer version, you are on the right place

 ## First steps
 * Install the latest GiD developer version -> [Developer version](http://www.gidhome.com/download/developer-versions)
-* Navigate to GiD's problemtype folder and delete kratos.gid
+* Navigate to GiD's problemtype folder and delete previous kratos.gid
 * Create there a link to our [kratos.gid](./kratos.gid/)
 * Navigate to kratos.gid/exec/
 * Create there a symbolic link to the kratos installation folder (where runkratos is located)